quartiq/booster/doc/project_plan.md

 ### User Interface

 Planned LED indications:
-* GREEN - Channel is present and powered.
+* GREEN - Channel is present, powered, RF switch enabled
-* YELLOW+GREEN - Channel interlocks tripped.
+* YELLOW+GREEN - Channel is present, powered but an interlock is tripped and RF switch disabled
-* YELLOW - Channel is in standby.
-It may be re-enabled by pressing the "STANDBY" button.
+* YELLOW - Channel is in standby (not powered and RF switch disabled).
+It may be re-enabled by pressing the "RESET INTERLOCKS" button.
 * RED - Channel is detected, but channel will not enable due to a fatal error or configuration disable.

 Push button assignments (TBD):
-* PB1 (short press) - Interlock Reset (reset any enabled channels)
+* PB1 (short press) - Interlock Reset and enable all channels (power channels, reset interlocks, enable RF switches)
-* PB2 (short press) - Standby (toggle disable state on all channels)
+* PB2 (short press) - Standby (close RF switches, remove channel power)

 ## Software Overview